gjghfd/hydraserve-artifact/scripts/kubernetes/serverlessllm/README.md

 # 1. Install ServerlessLLM with Aliyun ACK

+This guide decribes how to install ServerlessLLM on Aliyun ACK cluster.
-Please make sure you have installed HydraServe by following [HydraServe Setup Guide](../../../README.md).
+Please make sure you have installed HydraServe on an Aliyun ACK cluster by following [HydraServe Setup Guide](../../../README.md).

 ### 1.1 Build Docker Images